• Skip to main content

 An annual wellness exam:

-· Gives you an opportunity to work with your doctor to change or adjust bad habits that can lead to poor health and long-term problems
+• Gives you an opportunity to work with your family medicine provider to change or adjust bad habits that can lead to poor health and long-term problems

 A wellness visit may include:

-As a primary care physician, Dr. Ishan Gunawardene takes the time to get to know patients at their wellness exams, and is there throughout any hospital or rehabilitation stay to coordinate care and eliminate miscommunications among providers who don’t know your complete health history.
+As a primary medicine care provider, Dr. Ishan Gunawardene takes the time to get to know patients at their wellness exams, and is there throughout any hospital or rehabilitation stay to coordinate care and eliminate miscommunications among providers who don’t know your complete health history.

-Advanced Medical Clinic provides comprehensive wellness exams with a doctor who will get to know you and be there when you need him.
+Advanced Medical Clinic provides comprehensive wellness exams with a family medicine provider who will get to know you and be there when you need him.
 Call (561) 434-1935 for an appointment in Wellington or Royal Palm Beach, Florida today.
 We offer same day appointments.

-Filed Under: health and wellness Tagged With: annual physical, annual wellness exam, doctor wellington, primary care physician
+Filed Under: health and wellness Tagged With: annual physical, annual wellness exam, family medicine provider wellington, family primary care provider

 Primary Sidebar